You can get in over your head in tax debt if you don’t withhold the right amount from your paychecks.

 If too much tax is being withheld from your paycheck, you end up getting a refund.
 While everybody likes suddenly getting a pile of money, this is actually a bad thing.

 On the other hand, when too little tax is withheld, you end up owing the federal government money.
 This sucks for the obvious reasons: It’s another bill, and one you probably didn’t expect.
+If you repeatedly under-withhold tax on your checks and accrue tax debt with the IRS, they can send a “lock-in” letter to your employer forcing you to withhold at the highest tax rate.
+That takes away all of your flexibility when it comes to paying your current taxes!

 When you should change your tax withholding